-You create job roles and then assign user permissions to each user.
+You define job roles and then assign user permissions to each user.
 Thus, they only have access to modules and functions for their job responsibilities.
 This prevents them from having access to stock adjustments or transfers, for example, or from viewing confidential financial reports.

-This way everyone has full visibility in the order until it is fulfilled.
+Everyone has full visibility in the order until it is fulfilled.

 Finally, your accountant can filter sales orders by their shipment status.

 The finance department can then issue invoices for those orders that have been shipped.
 These same customer invoices can be quickly listed and marked as paid when payment is received.
 Or have a credit note issued to the customer for product returns.